ccammack/ccammack.com/content/posts/create-a-centralized-backup-server-with-freebsd/index.md

 Next, insert the first removable drive into the server, allow it to mount until the blink(1) begins flashing *blue* and use `zfs create` to create a new dataset, named after the **desktop** client, where it can store its backup files.

-After creating the dataset and setting its permissions, use `pkill` to cancel the script and then `export` and `detach` the drive before ejecting it from the backup server.
+After creating the dataset and setting its permissions, use `backup.sh --cancel` to cancel the script and dismount the drive before ejecting it from the backup server.

 Repeat for the other removable drives.